OKEFENOKEE Heritage Center

 MAP

-Our local Newspaper & still providing a daily paper today
+Our local newspaper is still providing a weekly paper

 The Waycross Journal-Herald

-According to Waycross-Ware County historians, the origin of today’s paper and Web editions of the Waycross Journal-Herald can be traced back to the first newspaper published in Waycross, the Waycross Headlight, edited by Dr. Daniel Lott and Dr. William B. Folks, two of the city’s founders.
-Interestingly, the paper was first published in nearby Pearson but was relocated to the larger city of Waycross in 1876.
+According to Waycross-Ware County historians, the origin of today’s Waycross Journal-Herald can be traced back to the Waycross Headlight, edited by Dr. Daniel Lott and Dr. William B. Folks, two of the city’s founders.
+The paper was first published in nearby Pearson but was relocated to the larger city of Waycross in 1876.

-To visit the newspaper’s website and more about their history please click their WJH news logo.
+To visit the newspaper’s website, please click the WJH news icon on this page.